Zudoku/spacteria-server/documentation/mvp.md

  - Player can join
  - Player can leave
  - Player can die
- - Only one zone can be active at one time
+ - Only one zone can be active at one time in the room

 ### Player move syncronization to every player